mb6ockatf/night_count/README.md

 # night_count

 ---------------
-Write to a database every time you turn your computer on.
+Write to a database every time you turn your computer on
-Tested on Windows 10 OS only.

 ## Requirements
 Make sure you have a mysql server and mysql python connector installed on your PC.